 Skin Inc Hyaluronic Acid Serum ($45)

 Fact: A hydrating serum is your friend in the colder months, even more so than a moisturizer.
 Always use one before you apply moisturizer—Rouleau says damp skin can actually absorb regular moisturizer more effectively.
 For an added boost, apply a few drops of serum to your skin before applying your favorite sheet mask.
-“Masks seal in serums so the active ingredients absorb deeper in the skin,” Rouleau says.
+“Masks seal in serums so the active ingredients absorb deeper into the skin,” Rouleau says.
 “Serums have smaller molecules and a better ability to [be absorbed].”

-Renee Rouleau Mint Buffing Beads ($42)
+Renee Rouleau Mint Buffing Beads ($32)

 You heard us right—instead of overmoisturizing, Rouleau says to increase your exfoliation to avoid bad winter skin.
 “If your skin is dry, tight, and flaky, it means you have dry-skin-cell buildup on the surface of the skin,” she says.
 “So rather than loading up on cream to rehydrate dry skin cells, increase your exfoliation instead to remove the buildup.”
 She recommends using a gentle exfoliator two to three times a week, followed by an AHA serum and your go-to moisturizer at night.